REGISTER FOR VACATION COLLEGE 2023

 Dr. Trisha Stubblefield, Professor of English and Harmon Professor of English, received her B.A.
 (English) and B.M. (music history) from Converse College, a women’s college in South Carolina, and her M.A. and Ph.D.
 (2001) from the University of South Carolina.
 Dr. Stubblefield serves as Coordinator of the English Department and is the recipient of several teaching awards.
 She teaches courses on women writers, 20th-century American literature, Ecofeminism, and P.E.O. history.
 Dr. Stubblefield is the sponsor of Cottey College’s Sigma Tau Delta, international English honor society chapter, and she is a member of P.E.O.
 Chapter ND, Missouri.
 Dr. Stubblefield will be teaching The Films of Katharine Hepburn and Cottey Book Club this year at Vacation College.
 Back to top of classes

 Courtney Trautweiler has served as the library director for Ross Library at Cottey College since January 2015.
 She holds a master’s degree in library science from the University of Central Missouri and a bachelor’s degree in anthropology from Texas A&M University – College Station.
 Courtney was born and raised in Texas but has enjoyed calling Missouri her home for the last 20 years.
 She shares adventures with her husband, their two daughters, a dog, and a cat.
 Her family enjoys hobby farming a small sustainable flock of chickens, ducks, turkeys, and geese.
 She also likes vegetable and berry gardening.
 Finally, she is a librarian to the core.
 She absolutely loves reading books and adores all things library and technology related.
 She encourages people to use the library, to keep reading, to keep learning, and to keep asking great questions.
-Couurtney will be teaching I Love Books: Mystery and Suspense Genre and I Love Books: Science Fiction/Fantasy Genre this year at Vacation College.
+Couurtney will be teaching Books on the Shelf: Mystery/Suspense Genre this year at Vacation College.
 Back to top of classes

 Megan Watson, began working at Cottey in August 2017 and serves as the advancement data specialist in the Office of Institutional Advancement.
 She earned a Bachelor of Agricultural Science and Technology from Texas A&M University – Commerce in 2012.
 In her quest for knowledge and adventure, Megan spent three months in Cairo, Egypt, for an internship in 2012, and then moved from her home state of Texas in 2013 to live and work on a goat ranch in Fort Scott, Kansas.
-She then found her way into the immersive world of data and reporting through database maintenance and integrity.
-Megan will be teaching Eerie in Theory: A Conspiracy Theories Survey this year at Vacation College.
+She then found her way into the immersive world of data and reporting through database maintenance and integrity and now works for Cottey remotely from her new home in Tennessee.
+Megan will be co-teaching Topics in Fringe Theory: The Kennedy Assassination this year at Vacation College.
 Back to top of classes

 Husband of President Weitzel